-To protect the image data from unauthorized access, EFI provides a Secure Erase feature (see section 6.2.5).

-Once enabled by the system administrator, the selected operation is carried out at the appropriate time to securely erase deleted data on the HDD.
+To protect the image data from unauthorised access, EFI provides a secure erase feature (see section 6.2.5).
+Once enabled by the system Administrator, the selected operation is carried out at the appropriate time to securely erase deleted data on the HDD.
+The secure erase feature is not supported on the data saved on SSD.

-2.2.5 Physical Ports
+2.2.5 Physical ports